Never bought office equipment? You may be surprised just how difficult it is to find out what it is going to cost you.

 How Much Does A Desktop Printer Cost?

-Just as with standalone MFDs, desktop printers can come in a range of sizes.
+As with standalone MFDs, desktop printers can come in various sizes.
 However, unlike with MFDs, not all desktop devices are multifunction.
 Typically, desktop devices fall into two categories:

-- A printer designed to have only one primary function… printing.
+- A printer which is designed to have only one primary function… printing.

 SOHO devices are typically inexpensive to purchase but have a much higher total cost of ownership.
-Commercial devices, on the other hand, can be quite expensive to acquire but typically have lower toner and maintenance costs as well as a longer life expectancy.
+On the other hand, commercial devices can be quite expensive to acquire but typically have lower toner and maintenance costs and a longer life expectancy.

-As we are no longer dealing with a single price range, we find it easiest to think about desktop device pricing as a matrix rather than the traditional sliding scale.
+As we no longer deal with a single price range, we find it easiest to think about desktop device pricing as a matrix rather than the traditional sliding scale.

 Small or Home Office |